-1. Outstanding monetary Obligations \$

-2. Outstanding Capital Lease Obligations \$

-3. Other obligations for borrowed money (including, without limitation and without duplication, all obligations (contingent or otherwise) in respect of bankers' acceptances and letters of credit) outstanding at such time but excluding Permitted Subordinated Indebtedness which, in accordance with GAAP, qualifies as equity [Note: Provide detailed breakdown of such obligations and Permitted Subordinated Indebtedness.] \$
+1. Outstanding monetary Obligations \$ 2.
+Outstanding Capital Lease Obligations \$ 3.
+Other obligations for borrowed money (including, without limitation and without duplication, all obligations (contingent or otherwise) in respect of bankers' acceptances and letters of credit) outstanding at such time but excluding Permitted Subordinated Indebtedness which, in accordance with GAAP, qualifies as equity [Note: Provide detailed breakdown of such obligations and Permitted Subordinated Indebtedness.] ¢ breakuown of such obligations and Perinttee Suborumated Indeptedness.] Ф

-4 Outstanding Acquired Indebtedness \$
+4. Outstanding Acquired Indebtedness \$

-•• Galomienig - Aquitte material Ψ

 5. Contingent liabilities of Celestica or any Restricted Subsidiary of the type referred to in 1 to 3 above. \$

 Gross Funded Debt \$

-$\underline{Calculation\ of\ Available\ Disposition\ Allowance\ Pursuant\ to\ Section\ 9.2 (b) (vii)}$
+Calculation of Available Disposition Allowance Pursuant to Section 9.2(b)(vii)